 What role do artists play as activists?
 This course examines artists’ relationships with the world around them, focusing on artists who blur the line between art and activism, and whose work awakens viewers and readers to injustices and inequalities.
 Students will explore how artists address the injustices they see, how they employ art as a powerful tool for communication, and how they use their creativity to challenge established thought in order to create a more equitable culture.

-The course will examine the history of art and activism by looking at work inspired by key events such as the Vietnam War, the AIDS Crisis, and the Black Lives Matter movement.
+The course will examine the history of art and activism by looking at work inspired by events such as the Vietnam War, 9/11, immigration, and the Black Lives Matter movement.
 Students will also learn about cutting-edge contemporary artists who are at the forefront of social change, such as Chinese dissident artist Ai Weiwei; interdisciplinary social activist Theaster Gates; and legendary feminist critics The Guerrilla Girls.
-By looking at diverse example of activist art, students will see how artists respond directly to the needs of local communities through a variety of media.
+By looking at diverse examples of activist art, students will see how artists respond directly to the needs of local communities through a variety of media.
 At the heart of this course lies the belief that artists can play a profound role in transforming our time and shaping the future.

-- The Schomberg Center for Research in Black Culture in New York
+- The Schomberg Center for Research in Black Culture

-- The Leslie Lohman Museum of Gay and Lesbian Art in New York
+- The Leslie Lohman Museum of Gay and Lesbian Art

 - Artists’ studios

 - Representatives from social justice organizations